-Here is some good news for those unfortunate patients suffering from a serious condition known as chronic obstructive pulmonary disease, or COPD.
-It’s a complex disorder but the main features are shortness of breath with cough, phlegm and chest tightness as the lungs are progressively damaged; the result may be fatal.
+Here is some good news for those unfortunate patients suffering from the serious condition known as chronic obstructive pulmonary disease, or COPD.
+It’s a complex disorder but the main features are shortness of breath with cough, phlegm, and chest tightness as the lungs are progressively damaged; the result may be fatal.
 The biggest risk factor for getting COPD is cigarette smoking so it’s obvious what a smoker should do if he or she has been given this diagnosis.

 Easier said than done!
 Or so it may appear.
 Here we have the absurd situation where smoking is literally killing these patients and they may say they can’t stop.
-Well, unless someone has a death wish – and respiratory failure is not a pleasant way to die – I don’t believe someone can’t stop smoking.
+Well, unless someone has a death wish—and respiratory failure is not a pleasant way to die—I don’t believe someone can’t stop smoking.
 I have had a number of patients with the COPD under my care and when they realised the state they were in, even if they didn’t want to avail themselves of my method of smoking cessation, they just stopped.
 It’s similar to the situation of a smoker who gets a heart attack: they usually quit forthwith.

 Smoking is a voluntary activity.
 Yet the orthodox approach of medical workers involved in the care of these patients is that they can only offer nicotine products or drugs to help them stop killing themselves.
 But even if they use these drugs or nicotine products they still have to stop smoking!

 It’s not generally realised that offering drugs or nicotine products as smoking cessation aids is inherently discouraging and may make quitting more difficult.
-This is because these treatments imply that it’s too difficult to quit on your own.
+This is because these treatments reinforce the idea that it’s too difficult to quit on your own.
 Even if you’re suffering from COPD, and obviously the smoke is going into the very place where the trouble is, namely, the lungs, there’s an unspoken collusion that these poor people can’t stop without medical intervention.

 Psychologically this is a disaster: it gives the patient an in-built excuse for failure.
 Like all smokers, even though dying from this smoking-induced disease is a real possibility, they still don’t really want to stop.
 They can say, therefore, that they tried the drugs or nicotine products and they didn’t work, so in a sense they have permission to carry on smoking!